Play Modes Overview

 - Feeding different outputs to different Dante channels, mixers, or stream inputs.

-- Live shows where you want each new clip to grab its own output.
+- Live shows where you want each new unassigned clip to grab its own output.

 Single Output Mode